 A WiFi network relies on several essential parts.
 One weak link can lead to intermittent latency, high ping, and slow download speeds.
 If you experience one of these complications, you can say goodbye to movie streaming and online gaming.

 However, there’s a simple solution to your problem — several, in fact.
 WiFi boosters come in several different models and promise to improve internet connectivity.
 And when those fail, there are other methods of bolstering your network speeds.
+The issue could be with your ISP or down to the signal strength of your WiFi hub.
+To determine where the problem lies, you should start by running a speed test whilst plugged in via an ethernet cable, if the speed is good then you will need to look at getting a Wifi booster.
+If the speed is bad, you should look at changing your ISP.
 Which network gadget is right for your dilemma?
 Let’s find out.
 Read on and unlock the secret to blazing-fast WiFi connections.

 What Are WiFi Boosters?

 A WiFi booster is any device that strengthens or extends a wireless network.
 But many WiFi boosters function in remarkably different ways.
 For you, the consumer, that means some WiFi boosters will work better than others.

 There are two different types of WiFi signal boosters: WiFi repeaters and WiFi extenders.

 A WiFi repeater syncs to an existing WiFi connection.
 You set this gadget up in an area of your home with poor signal strength.
 Once it connects to your network, the device will project a new one with normal speeds.

 This new network will fill the dead zones of your home, allowing you better internet connectivity in previously inaccessible areas.
 Since it makes a new network, it halves your bandwidth.

 In contrast, WiFi extenders require an ethernet connection.
 But once connected, they’ll expand the size of your original network, rather than making a new one.